christiancadieux/rag-go-ollama/README.md

 # load and try model
 $ ollama run mistral

-# run ollama on a different server
+# run ollama when the LLM server is on a different host
 $ export OLLAMA_HOST=[your-ollama-server]:11434
 $ ollama run mistral
 ...